 ADVANCES AND ADVANCE CLEARINGS:

-Cash advances for business trips are available at the Bursar’s Office cash counter during normal hours (10:00 a.m. to 4:00 p.m. during the academic year; 10:00 a.m. to 4:00 p.m. during summer hours).
-Cash Advances of $100 and under will be paid in cash by the Bursar’s Office.
-All advances over $100 will be paid by paper check or direct deposit into the employee’s account by the Accounts Payable office.
+Cash advances for business trips are available through the Business Office.
+All travel advances will be paid via direct deposit into the employee’s bank account by the Accounts Payable office.
 Advances must be submitted one week in advance of the trip to allow for processing time.
+Use of paper check or cash advances will be made on a case by case basis at the discretion of the Accounting office staff.
 After the advance is made, the recipient is responsible for safe guarding the cash.
 Advances must be cleared at the Accounting Office no later than one week after returning to campus.
 An individual may not have more than one advance outstanding at any given time.
-Failure to clear advances in a timely manner may result in an individual being ineligible to receive future advances
+Failure to clear advances in a timely manner may result in an individual being ineligible to receive future advances.

 PAYMENT METHODS FOR TRAVEL: